aWildElephant/unoriginal-rdbms/README.md

 ## Next steps

 - Fix TODOs
-- Implement a tool to display the plan of a query, implement the explain statement to retrieve the plan without debugging
+- Implement INSERT INTO SELECT
+- Implement explain analyze to debug latency including parsing/optimizing
+- Implement prepared update
 - Improve error message when a feature test fail
 - Improve evaluation of formulas: filter and map nodes are a lot slower than they should be
 - Improve loading speed of the TPC-H scale factor 1 dataset (currently around 2 minute)